nickdebaise/Sentiment-Analysis-CSC483/README.md

 ### 4. File Overview

 #### stock_prediction.py
-The main file in the project.
-Configurations can be found in this file
+This file is responsible for training and testing the neural models behind making the actual predictions.
+This is the main file of the project and this is where configurations can be found.

 #### stock_price.py
-Stores internal models representing stocks and the information surrounding them.
-These models use the Yahoo Finance API to get ticker information about a given stock and stores it.
+Stores internal models needed to work with stocks and containing the information surrounding them.
+Internalized, they make use of Yahoo Finance API to get ticker information about a given stock and stores it.

 #### constants.py
 Contains constants for project.

 #### mock_finBERT.py
-Mini implementation of Hugging Face's FinBert model on.
-Classifies headline data into positive,negative, and neutral states.
+Mini implementation of Hugging Face's FinBert model which classifies headline data into positive, negative, and neutral states.

 <h4 id="corpus"> raw_analyst_ratings.txt </h4>